DanielLin1986/function_representation_learning/README.md

 The "Data" folder contains the source code of vulnerable functions within the Zip file of the 3 projects.
 After unzipping the files, one will find that the source code of each function was named with its CVE ID.

-The "Code" folder contains the Python code sample for invoking the CodeSensor to parse functions to ASTs (for detail information and usage of CodeSensor, please visiter the author's blog: http://codeexploration.blogspot.com.au/) It also contains the Python code sample for implementing LSTM based on Keras with Tensorflow backend.
+The "Code" folder contains the Python code samples.
+1) ProcessCFilesWithCodeSensor.py file is for invoking the CodeSensor to parse functions to ASTs in serialized formart (for detail information and usage of CodeSensor, please visiter the author's blog: http://codeexploration.blogspot.com.au/)
+2) ProcessRawASTs_DFT.py file is to process the output of ProcessCFilesWithCodeSensor.py and convert the serialized ASTs to textual vectors.
+3) BlurProjectSpecific.py file is to blur the project specific content and convert the textual vectors (the output of ProcessRawASTs_DFT.py) to numeric vectors which can be used as the input of ML algorithms.
+4) LSTM.py It also contains the Python code sample for implementing LSTM based on Keras with Tensorflow backend.

 We used [Understand](https://scitools.com/) which is a commercial code enhancement tool for extracting function-level code metrics.
 In CodeMetrics.xlsx file, we include 23 code metrics extracted from the vulnerable functions of 3 projects.